slatedocs/slate/source/index.html.md

 lastName | String, Optional | Max ? chars.

 <aside class="notice">
-Token will be encrypted with the secret authentication key.
+Token will be signed by cryptographic hashing function with the secret authentication key.

 </aside>

 <aside class="warning">